Providence Partial Disability Attorney

 Why Choose Us?

 If you find yourself with a partial disability due to an accident at work, it is important to seek an attorney who can represent you and ensure you file for workers’ compensation correctly.
 It is important to note that workers’ compensation insurance only covers economic losses and, in most instances, bars you from suing your employer.
 So it is to your advantage to have an experienced attorney look into your case and recommend the best course of action in recovering for your injuries and newly acquired disabilities.
 This is especially important in cases where there may have been negligence on the part of your employer that caused the accident.
-At the Law Offices of Ronald J. Resmini, Ltd., we have the experience to help you assess the pros and cons of filing a claim for workers’ compensation.
-With a practice dedicated solely to workers’ compensation claims, we will help you understand your rights and get you the benefits you deserve.
+At the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., we have the experience to help you assess the pros and cons of filing a claim for workers’ compensation.
+With personal injury lawyers in Providence dedicated solely to helping injured victims of accidents recover compensation, whether through private insurance or workers’ compensation claims, we will help you understand your rights and get you the benefits you deserve.
 Speak to one of our attorneys before accepting payment through your employer’s workers’ compensation insurance coverage to ensure you are not acting against your best interests.

 What Does a Partial Disability Claim Entail?